 Confucius, The Doctrine of the Mean

-Confucius was widely loved by his students – breaking with tradition, he became friendly and got to know them on a personal level and teaching them depending on their personalities and character traits.
+Confucius was widely loved by his students – breaking with tradition – he became friendly with them and got to know them on a personal level.
+He style of teaching also varied depending on their personalities and character traits.
+He was not stuck in a rigid mode of teaching but took an innovative approach which led to a real sense of loyalty amongst his students.
+Ironically, after his death, his teaching became heavily formalised and was often implemented quite rigidly.

-Despite his glowing reputation, Confucius often encountered difficulties from those who opposed him or were jealous of his influence.
-Towards the end of his life, Confucius despaired at the difficulty of returning society to justice and order.
-However, in his later years, he wrote prodigiously explaining his key concepts and teachings.
+Despite his glowing reputation and an increasing number of students, Confucius often encountered difficulties from those who opposed him or were jealous of his influence.
+He tried for many years to put his ideas into practice, getting involved in public service.
+However, he became frustrated at the corruption and self-interest which was dominant in the courts of influence.
+Towards the end of his life, Confucius despaired at the possibility of ever returning society to justice and order.
+In his later years, he placed less emphasis on public service and instead, wrote prodigiously explaining his key concepts and teachings.

 “To show forbearance and gentleness in teaching others; and not to revenge unreasonable conduct — this is the energy of southern regions, and the good man makes it his study.
 To lie under arms; and meet death without regret — this is the energy of northern regions, and the forceful make it their study.
 Therefore, the superior man cultivates a friendly harmony, without being weak — How firm is he in his energy!”